andriisysa/etl-test/README.md

 ```

 ### Setup backend env
-There is backend env example in backend directory.
+Create a .env file under backend directory and add necessary variables.

-You can specify postgres username and password. \
+There is env.example file in backend directory and you can follow the example from it.

 example: